 LG's brilliant OLEDs, excellent NanoCell TVs, and smarter-than-average smart TVs have arrived for 2020.
 While we're still waiting on some of the more exotic models, like the LG Rollable RX OLED, you can already buy the best TVs in LG's 2020 lineup.
-That means new models of old favorites with improved processing, sharper designs, and an expanded array of sizes and capabilities, as well as new models fresh for this year, like LG's flat-to-the-wall GX Gallery OLED TV Series.
+That means new models of old favorites, like the LG CX OLED, with improved processing, sharper designs, and an expanded array of sizes and capabilities, as well as new models fresh for this year, like LG's flat-to-the-wall GX Gallery OLED TV Series.

-These new LG 2020 TVs won't be available to buy for a few months, and we expect to learn more as we approach the spring launch of these and other models, but there's every reason to think LG's OLEDs and other TVs will continue to have a place on our best TV list.
-We've pulled together every announcement in detail for all of the LG OLED, 8K TV, and 4K Smart TV coming this spring.
+These new LG 2020 TVs already have claimed a top spot on our best TV list.
+We've pulled together every announcement in detail for all of the LG OLED, 8K TV, and 4K Smart TV coming this year.

 LG 2020 TVs: Smarter, savvier and better listener

 Across the board, LG's TVs are sleeker and smarter in 2020, with advanced processing, new features and capabilities, and stunning new designs.
 And some of these models could very well end up on our best TVs list.

 One of the biggest changes for 2020 is the upgrade to LG's Alpha 9 Gen 3 processor, which can be found in LG's newest OLED and NanoCell TVs.
 The new chip offers improved AI-driven upscaling and video processing, and powering deeper interaction with the built in Google Assistant and Amazon Alexa smart assistants.